-- To change the bulb on the driver's side, start the engine, turn the steering wheel all the way to the right, then turn off the engine.
-To change the bulb on the passenger's 1.
-To change the bulb on the driver's side, turn the steering wheel to the left. - 2.
-Use a flat-tipped screwdriver to remove the two holding clips from the inner fender, and pull the inner fender cover back.
+- 1. To change the bulb on the driver's side, start the engine, turn the steering wheel all the way to the right, then turn off the engine.
+To change the bulb on the passenger's side, turn the steering wheel to the left. - 2.
+Use a flat-tip screwdriver to remove the two holding clips from the inner fender, and pull the inner fender cover back.